Zuma206/base-safe/docs.md

 ## Extra Feature(s)

 Currently, Base-Safe only has 1 extra feature (aside from schemas) that the official SDK doesn't.
 That being auto-pagination.
 A fundamental limitation of Deta Base is that each query will stop after 1000 keys have been searched.
 To work around this, you can use Base Safe's `autoPagination` option.
-It should be noted that this option will send multiple requests until either the limit, or the end of the base, is reached.
+It should be noted that this option will send multiple requests until either the limit or the end of the base, is reached.

 Example: